lloydm6/EPIB603Assmt2/README.md

 3rd commit after finding error on q and finishing q3

 4th commit, finished q4, though the 2x2 vs 1x2 is weird

+5th commit, finished q5 for the most part, though the last part of the q asks for independent variables and i just grabbed all but age.